cginternals/openll-asset-generator/README.md

 Needs a result from Packing to know the glyph sizes

-ToDo: parameters for dynamic range are applied for the png to export, but it also influences the rendering outcome of the distance field
+ToDo: parameters for dynamic range are applied for the png to export, but it also influences the rendering outcome of the distance field???

-Paramters:
+Parameters:

 #### Rendering
 using fragment-shader as in [OpenLL](http://openll.org/), subpixel sampling